mikequentel/c2ada/README.md

 __c2ada__ is a translator from C to Ada95.
 It is meant to be an aid in porting C programs to Ada.

-On 2015-02-03, Mike Quentel imported the Sourceforge project to Github.com with the intent of continuing work on c2ada
+On 2015-02-03, Mike Quentel imported the Sourceforge project C2Ada to GitHub.com as __c2ada__ with the intent of debugging and enhancing the software.

 ## Background and Origin of __c2ada__
 * Website at http://c2ada.sourceforge.net/c2ada.html

 * The code for c2ada at Sourceforge is licensed as "Public Domain"
+  * The version here at GitHub is re-licensed as MIT type of licence.

 * In 2007, Nasser Abbasi ported c2ada to Linux.
 Jeffrey Creem created the Sourceforge project.
 (Many thanks to Nasser and Jeffrey, and everyone else that contributed to c2ada on Sourceforge).